iamatulsingh/iamatulsingh.github.io/_posts/2024-05-21-owasp-uncrackable-level1.md

 Let's dive into analyzing the `OWASP Uncrackable Level 1` app!

+This can be solved in two ways,
+1. Using frida (not required here!)
+2. Using normal code analysis and wite your own code from that.

+I'll show you both ways.
+So let's buckle up for both of the way to solve this challenge.

+>Using Frida
+{: .prompt-info }

 ## Root Detection

 Upon opening the app, it closes due to root detection, as shown below: